-Individuals subject to this publication who rent German-registered vehicles from commercial car rental companies are eligible to obtain temporary fuel-ration cards for those vehicles.
-Authorizations are issued by U.S. Army Customs Agency-Europe field offices (AE Reg 550-175/CNE-CNA-C6F Inst 5840.1F/USAFE Inst 51-702).
+Individuals subject to this publication who rent vehicles from commercial car rental companies are eligible to obtain temporary fuel ration cards for those vehicles.
+Authorizations are issued by U.S. Army Customs Agency-Europe field offices (AEA Reg 550-175/CNE-CNA-C6F Inst 5840.1G/USAFE-AFAFRICA Inst 51-702).
+Drivers without a U.S. Forces Certificate of License are required to have an IDP unless they possess a valid EU drivers license.
+The IDP must be obtained outside of Germany, since it is not valid in the country in which it is issued, and must be supported by a valid civilian drivers license from the individual's State or country of ordinary residence.